-RiverFront Investment Group, LLC acts as the Fund's Sub Adviser pursuant to a sub advisory agreement with the Trust and ALPS Advisors (the "Sub Advisory Agreement").
-RiverFront, established in April 2008 by the former Chief Investment Officer, Chief Investment Strategist and Chief Equity Strategist at Wachovia Securities, is located at 1214 East Cary Street, Richmond, VA 23219.
+RiverFront Investment Group, LLC acts as the Fund's Sub-Adviser pursuant to a sub-advisory agreement with the Trust (the "Sub Advisory Agreement").
+RiverFront, established in April 2008, is located at 1214 East Cary Street, Richmond, VA 23219.
 RiverFront is majority-owned by its employees but is affiliated with Baird Financial Corporation ("Baird") as a result of Baird's minority equity interest and representation on RiverFront's board of directors.
 RiverFront is an investment adviser registered with the Securities Exchange Commission under the Investment Advisers Act of 1940.
 The company manages a variety of portfolios utilizing stocks, bonds, and ETFs.
-RiverFront also serves as sub-advisor to a series of mutual funds and ETFs.
-As of January 31, 2025, RiverFront had approximately \$12 billion in assets under advisement (discretionary and non-discretionary).
+RiverFront also serves as sub-adviser to a series of mutual funds and ETFs.
+As of January 31, 2025, RiverFront had approximately \$12 billion in assets under advisement (discretionary and non-discretionary assets).

-Pursuant to the Sub-Advisory Agreement with the Trust on behalf of the Fund, and ALPS Advisors, RiverFront furnishes an investment program for the Fund and manages the investment operations and composition of the Fund.
+Pursuant to the Sub-Advisory Agreement with the Trust on behalf of the Fund, RiverFront furnishes an investment program for the Fund and manages the investment operations and composition of the Fund.
+The Fund, and not the Adviser, pays the Sub-Adviser an annual management fee for the services the Sub-Adviser provides equal to 0.35% of the Fund's average daily net assets.